sandersn/typescript-history/design-notes-scribbles.md

 - update from engineering **strongly** implies that type parameters are covariant-only because it's easier to implement quickly
 - same bugs as last time, but with more detail

+## 2013/12/02

+- many small spec questions

+## 2013/12/09

+- same spec questions as last week

+## 2013/12/16

+- 0.9.5 feedback

+## 2014/01/06

+- several small 1.0 design proposals

+## 2014/02/28

+This must have been a planning and scheduling meeting for implementing ES2015.

+## 2014/03/28

+- Summary of ES6 modules
+  - conclusion: we can support the syntax, but the semantics differ from CommonJS.

+## 2014/04/18

+- update on ES6 modules
+  - semantics+syntax of `export default`
+  - module resolution algorithm
+- ES6 symbols, especially iterator protocol and index access types

+## 2014/04/25

+- `protected` noted as the top-voted issue.
+- destructuring mentioned, but the notes then cover tuple and symbol type issues.

+## 2014/05/23

+- design questions around inference and type parameters
+- depth limiter for assignability (is this the first depth limiter?)
+- "protected: what does it really mean?" -- along with some example usage

+## 2014/06/06

+- "Update on compiler adoption" (?)
+- ES6 features, including where to put type annotations on destructuring

+## 2014/07/11

+Another planning and scheduling meeting for implementing ES2015.

+- noted that downlevel emit for for-of on arrays is easy and cheap, unlike general for-of iteration.
+- lots of notes on ES2015 features:
+  - array spread elements
+  - spread arguments
+  - class expressions
+  - mixins (not really ES2015)
+  - metaclasses (this seems to mean a class factory, which is now possible in restricted cases)
+  - destructuring
+- also notes on namespace emit, return type widening, and errors on calling a constructor

+## 2014/07/18

+- regression from inference change proposed on 05/23
+- when to give `{}` value an index signature

+## 2014/09/05

+- recursive type literals, interface type literals
+- `this` types
+- class expressions
+- first github link! #522

+## 2014/09/12 Bonus

+A letter from Brian Terlson to TC39 commitee members about types in Javascript.